Antony Firingee (film): Reception

-In 24th edition of Kolkata International Film Festivals (KIFF) Antony Firingee was showed on the opening theme.
+In 24th edition of Kolkata International Film Festivals (KIFF) Antony Firingee was shown on the opening theme.

 Spin off

 Anthony Firingee character was again including in a film in 2014 named as Jatishwaar.
 Which is showing the re born of Hensman Anthony.
 The film was made by National Award winner director Srijit Mukherjee.
 Starring Prosenjit Chatterjee in double role as Hensman Anthony and Kushal Hazra.
 The film successful and wide praised by critics and also won four National Award of 2014.